Having survived, or nearly survived, monumental sneezy colds for the past three weeks, we need to head south for a few days.

 The Museo Nazionale Romano-Crypta Balbi.
 Very strange place.
 Originally a Trajan/Hadrian era theatre, and that would probably have been the stage down there, but stratified on top of that were a couple of hundred subsequent uses, including ancient insula tenement flats, public toilets, a temple of Mithra of the 3rd century, a 4th century aula, a limestone kiln, burial plots, 11th century baths, and by the 16th century, the convent of Santa Caterina della Rosa.

-Kristin's gone off to visit friends and I'm wandering along towards the Piazza Venezia, thinking about maybe a panino.
+Kristin's gone off to visit friends and we're wandering along towards the Piazza Venezia, thinking about maybe a panino.

 The Piazza del Campidoglio on the Capitoline hill